AnyChart/docs.anychart.com/Basic_Charts_Types/HeatMap_Chart.md

 {sample}BCT\_HeatMapChart\_05{sample}

-HeatMap is a kind of charts that usually contains quite a few points in dataSet.
-That is why HeatMaps has special {api:anychart.charts.HeatMap#labelsDisplayMode}**.labelsDisplayMode()**{api} method for managing labels appearance on the chart plot.
-There are three possible parameters for displaying labels: **"clip"**, **"drop"**, **"alwaysShow"**.
+HeatMap is a kind of chart that usually contains quite a few points in dataSet.
+That is why HeatMaps have special {api:anychart.charts.HeatMap#labelsDisplayMode}**.labelsDisplayMode()**{api} method for managing labels appearance on the chart plot.
+There are three possible modes of displaying labels: **"clip"**, **"drop"**, **"alwaysShow"**.

-* **"Clip"** parameter makes all labels to be displayed regardless the width of each point.
+* **"Clip"** parameter makes all labels be displayed regardless the width of each point.
 If a label doesn't fit the point width, a part of this label will be cropped.
 * **"Drop"** parameter hides the whole label, if it doesn't fit point's width
 * **"AlwaysShow"** parameter force all labels to be shown despite the situation.
 Be careful using this parameter.
 Labels may overlap, if label's width is larger than point's width.